BREAKING! Stree 3, Bhediya 2, Thama, and other five films of Maddock’s horror-comedy universe get release dates; deets inside : Bollywood News - Bollywood Hungama

 - Stree 3: The third installment of the Stree franchise, which has garnered a cult following, will hit the big screens on August 13, 2027.

-- Maha Muqabla: Bringing an epic clash of genres, this film is scheduled to release on December 24, 2027.
+- Maha Munjya: Bringing an epic clash of genres, this film is scheduled to release on December 24, 2027.

 2028: Culmination of a Saga